reflectoring/reflectoring.github.io/_posts/2020-08-11-spring-bean-lifecycle.md

 In Spring Framework, **hooking into the bean lifecycle is a good way to extend our application in most cases.**

 ### Acquiring Bean Properties
-One of the use cases is acquiring the bean properties (like bean name) in runtime.
+One of the use cases is acquiring the bean properties (like bean name) at runtime.
 For example, when we do some logging:
 ```java
 @Component
 class NamedSpringBean implements BeanNameAware {